DTS-Tech-India/dts-tech-india/content/about.md

 ## our mission
 mission:
-  subtitle: OUR MISSION
+  subtitle: Mission and Vision
-  title: Main Vision And Mission Of Our Company
+  title: Main Mission and Vision Of Our Company
-  content: We were freelance designers and developers, constantly finding ourselve deep vague feedback. leaving a notes from the sticky note piece .
+  content: >
+    At DTS Tech India, our mission is clear - we lead in innovation, imagination, and integration.
+Our commitment is to empower with cutting-edge solutions, bridging ideas to reality, and driving positive change through technology.<br />
+    Our vision is a future where technology enriches every facet of life and business.
+We pioneer solutions that transcend boundaries, fuel progress through innovation, and make technology accessible and intuitive.
   image: /images/about/02.jpg

 ## short video